sagemath/sagewiki_to_gh-2022-10-10/days7/hotel.md

 == Staying 5 nights? ==

 Now on to the specific hotels in the area.
 We have reserved a block of rooms at Hilgard House, where we have 11 double rooms and 4 single rooms.
 This is an excellent choice for anyone staying for the entirety of the conference.
-You should say that you're with IPAM.
+You should say that you're with "Sage Days".
 (If that doesn't work, e-mail us and let us know.)
+Our block of rooms is reserved through Jan.
+11, though we can still try for rooms after that, of course.
 Here's the info on the hotel:

 Hilgard House Hotel [[BR]]
 http://www.hilgardhouse.com/ [[BR]]